Filroden/fvtt/readme.md

 It lets players and the GM do many actions without opening the character or creature sheet.
 Each action button has a rich tooltip showing the same data available in the sheet.

+**Version History**

+**Version 0.2.0**
+Includes attack buttons, resistance rolls and the rest action.

+**Version 0.3.0**
+*   Added skill manouevre rolls.
+They can be found by clicking the skills panel button on the bottom bar then expanding the skill category to see the skills inside.
+*   Added a custom search bar to find skills...just start typing and it will reveal any skills matching your text and show the number found on the right of the search bar.
+Click the clear icon in the search bar to reset the filter.
+*   Added endurance rolls (physical and mental)
+*   Updated a few more icons

+**Version 0.3.1**
+The REST button now hides during combat (it is still accessible via the character sheet).

+**Version 0.3.2**
+Minor code cleanup.

+**Version 0.4.0**
+Code and css refactor.

 **Roadmap**
 *   Spells (waiting on a system dependency)
 *   Combat specific actions (roll initiative, end turn, etc)